deepdeepdot/biomaterials-club/README.md

 with `create_thumbnails.js` into `public\images\th`.

 We run `npm run html` to produce `public/index.html` based on the template `templates/index.tpl`.
-During the page creation, it uses `imageTraverser.js` to produce the markup for the imagesi and `version.js` to get a page versioning that it's displayed in the poem's panel.
+During the page creation, it uses `imageTraverser.js` to produce the markup for the images and `config/version.js` to get a page versioning that it's displayed in the poem's panel.

 During development, we can run `npm run pretty` to format files in `/public` and `npm run lint` to verify linting issues with `/public/script.js` and `npm run lint:all` for all other Javascript files in `/public` and `/scripts`.